department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-limits.md

 ### What’s a VA home loan limit?

-A VA home loan limit is the maximum amount of money you can borrow with a VA-backed or VA direct home loan, without making a down payment.
+A VA home loan limit is the maximum amount of money that we will cover you can borrow with a VA-backed or VA direct home loan, without making a down payment.

 This doesn't mean you can't borrow more than the limit.
-But it may affect the
+We don't put a limit on how much money you can borrow to finance your home.
+But your lender may use the loan limit to help determine how much they're willing to let you borrow.

 ### What will my limit be?

-VA home loan limits depend on your military service and the county the home is in.
+Your VA home loan limit will depend on your military service history and the location of the home you're buying or refinancing.
 Loan limits vary by county because a property's location affects its value.
+For example, the same home in or near a major city will likely cost much more than it would in a more rural location.

-If you’re eligible for this benefit, you’re entitled to borrow at least $36,000.00.
-This is called your  In most cases, lenders will loan up to 4x your entitlement amount without a down payment, as long as you're income and credit qualified and the property’s value matches its asking price. <br>
+If you’re eligible for the VA home loan program, we'll guarantee to your lender that we'll pay up to $36,000 or 25% of your loan amount, whichever is less, if you default on your loan.
+We refer to this amount as your basic entitlement.
+In most cases, lenders will loan up to 4 times the amount of your entitlement without a down payment (so in this case, $144,000), as long as you're income and credit qualified and the property’s value matches its asking price.

+In many cases, you may want to buy a home that costs more than $144,000.
+To help you do this, we offer what's called bonus entitlement.
+To determine your bonus entitlement, we'll look at the Federal Housing Finance Agency's (FHFA's) current national conventional financing confirming limit and your state's county loan limits.
+We'll guarantee 25% of your loan amount, based on these loan limits.

 ------